SpirosDR1/README.md/README.md

 - **Proffesional E-mail** spyridongagr@qubexsentinel.com
 ---

-Founder.
 Building the infrastructure Web3 needs to survive quantum computing.

 *No fluff.
 No fake metrics.
 Just execution toward the standard.*